peterwwillis/palvella/DESIGN.md

 ###### Plugins: Category: Job: Parameters
 Jobs can take parameters:
  - `name`: The name of the Job.
+ - `engine`: The Engine to use for execution of Actions.
+ - `params`: A *list of objects* of Parameters for the job.
+These allow you to re-use a job later and pass them parameters.
+Those parameters will show up in the job and any actions as 'job.self.params.<name>'.
+The object should look like this:
+    - `name`: The parameter name.
+    - `description`: A description of what this parameter is for.
+    - `type`: The type of parameter (list, object, string, boolean)
+    - `default`: The default value for this parameter.

 ###### Plugins: Category: Job: Methods
 A Job plugin uses a set of methods to interact with the Job and its Acions.